ahzs645/UNBCDoor/README.md

 3. **Enter Information**
    - Fill in the required fields based on sign type
    - Add contact information where applicable
+   - Toggle visibility of email and phone using checkboxes
    - Phone numbers are automatically formatted as you type
    - Enter room name for lab/general room/custodian closet signs